-Non-closure between hbom and truth spectrum in these bins is within 1 % which is still better than closure between track-event corrected and truth spectrum.
-The rest of the bins are corrected to particle level within the statistic uncertainty except for last bins for some regions where low statistics results in a low quality fit.
+Non-closure between hoom and truth spectrum in these bins is within 1 % which is still better than closure between track-event corrected and truth spectrum.
+The rest of the bins are corrected to particle level within the statistic uncertainty except for last bins for some regions where low statistics resulted in a low quality fit.

-The difference between truth track-event corrected spectrum for mean p_T distributions plotted as a function of p_T is only within a 3% however the HBOM helps to reduce even this little non-closure 4.3.
-HBOM also appears to be significant help for mean p_T distribution with respect to N{ch} where its application bring very good agreement with the truth level except last bins with low statistics.
-Unfortunately transverse diff region for both mean p_T distributions seems to be troublesome for its high non closure in lots of bins and thus may be eventually taken out of analysis.
+The difference between truth track-event corrected spectrum for mean p_T distributions plotted as a function of p_T is only within a 2% however the HBOM helps to reduce even this little non-closure 4.3.
+HBOM also appears to be significant help for mean p_T distribution with respect to n{ch} where its application brings very good agreement with the truth level except last bins with low statistics.